ykhr53/new-bmo/README.md

 # How to develop

-Each commands was implemented as a module extends `Behavior` interface in `lambda/modules/behaviors/`.
+Each commands were implemented as a module extends `Behavior` interface in `lambda/modules/behaviors/`.
 `Behavior` has following items.

 * `type`: unique key of the command